English Pubs, Barbers, Cinemas, and More Reopen as Lockdown Eases

 And many of those despairing at what they see in the mirror can finally get their hair trimmed.
 In all cases, social distancing rules have to be followed.

-“It was doing my head in to be honest, I´m just glad it´s gone now,” he added.
+“It was doing my head in to be honest, I´m just glad it’s gone now,” he added.

-Stephanie Headley, the 35-year-old owner, was equally relieved to be back in business for the first time since the full lockdown was announced on March 23es.
+Stephanie Headley, the 35-year-old owner, was equally relieved to be back in business for the first time since the full lockdown was announced on March 23rd.

 Headley said she was a “little bit anxious” and that she has been inundated with booking appointments after Prime Minister Boris Johnson confirmed the latest easing of the lockdown last week.